 - Role modelling: acting as a buddy to colleagues

-On successful completion of the programme, HCAs will be able to join the neuro-disability network and access the enhanced HCA programme of workshops dedicated to further consolidating skills and deepening understanding.
+On successful completion of the programme, HCAs will be able to join the neuro-disability network.

 Students are required to attend all five days to receive the award.

 All candidates must be Healthcare Assistants working in the field of neuro-disability care.
 Experience of complex and enduring neurodisability practice is not essential but experience of care of patients with neurological deficits might be an advantage.
 Candidates will be interviewed following the submission of an application in which they make clear what they hope to gain from attending the programme.
 Candidates should evidence recent study or continuing professional development.

 |To register for the course, please complete the relevant application form: